theartificialintelligenceunit/abstracts/docs/sections/hydrography/background.md

 ## Outcome Expectations, Underlying Aims

-**The potential product's outcome expectations** &Rarr;
+The potential product's outcome expectations &Rarr;

-!!! note "During a weather warning period, frequent"
+!!! note "The outcome expectations during a weather warning period are frequent"

-    1. forecasting of river levels, that fall within a warning area; at least every six hours.
+    1. forecasting of river levels, that fall within a warning area; every eleven, or fewer, hours.
     2. measures & metrics updates; every three, or fewer, hours.

+!!! note "The outcome expectations outwith a weather warning period are"

+    1. daily, within schedule, updates of measures & metrics updates.

 <br>

-**Underlying aims** &Rarr;
+Underlying aims &Rarr;

+!!! note "Hence, the underlying aims are"

-> 1. Point forecasts/predictions within $\pm 0.025%$ error.
+    1. Point forecasts/predictions, **at least thirteen hours ahead**; each point within $\pm 0.025\%$ error.
-> 2. The wherewithal to update measures & metrics, and actions thereof, every three, or fewer, hours
+    2. The wherewithal to update measures & metrics, and actions thereof, every three, or fewer, hours

 <br>
 <br>